-- 26.120 Seclusion must immediately end when a multi-disciplinary seclusion review, a medical review or the independent multi-disciplinary team review determines it is no longer warranted.
+26.144 Seclusion should immediately end when a MDT review, a medical review or the independent MDT review determines it is no longer warranted.
 Alternatively where the professional in charge of the ward feels that seclusion is no longer warranted, seclusion may end following consultation with the patient's responsible clinician or duty doctor.
-This consultation may take place in person or by telephone. - 26.121 Seclusion ends when a patient is allowed both free and unrestricted access to the normal ward environment or transfers/returns to conditions of long term segregation. - 26.122 Opening a door for toilet/food breaks or medical review does not constitute the end of a period of seclusion.
+This consultation may take place in person or by telephone.

+- 26.145 Seclusion ends when a patient is allowed free and unrestricted access to the normal ward environment or transfers or returns to conditions of long-term segregation. - 26.146 Opening a door for toilet and food breaks or medical review does not constitute the end of a period of seclusion.